PJSoftware/go-chernopengl/doc/16-renderer.md

 ```

 It would perhaps be useful to make this relationship a little more explicit in the code -- somehow.
 (Of course, at this point we only have one shader, so even the repeated `.Bind()` calls are overkill.
 But that will no doubt change...)

+Of course, for a more advanced application we would probably be using a `material` rather than a `shader`...
+A `material` is essentially a `shader` plus all its `uniforms` -- exactly what I was talking about above without realising it.